SSMG4/SSMG4/README.md

 ---

-### 🧑‍🚀 About Me
+### About Me

-💻 **`> whoami`**
-🧠 **Matthew, aka SSMG4**
+**Im Matthew, aka SSMG4**

-* 🔭 Working on: SSR (My Magisk module repo), Android Crack Database (Free Android Stuff), tons of modding projects
+* 🔭 Working on: SSR (My Magisk module repo), Android Crack Database (Title Says It), tons of modding projects
-* 🌱 Currently learning: Reverse engineering, Android internals, Kotlin, web dev, game engines
+* 🌱 Currently learning: Reverse engineering, Android stuff, Kotlin stuff, web stuff, game stuff, and even more stuff (:
-* 🎮 Obsessed with: PSP/PS2/PS3/PSVita, old tech, custom ROMs, retro modding, space stuff
+* 🎮 Obsessed with: PSP/PS2/PS3/PSVita, old tech, custom ROMs, retro modding, space, you get it
-* 🛠️ Philosophy: No device left behind 💀📱
+* 🛠️ Philosophy: No device left behind, cause they deserve a second chance!
 * 🕷️ Fun fact: Spiders don’t have wings... which is probably good for humanity

 ---